redox-os/book/src/ch05-08-example.md

 To see all the possitble operations on schemes, check out the [API docs](https://docs.rs/redox_syscall/).

+> TODO There is no scheme documentation at this link

 ## A Simple Client

 As mentioned earlier, we need to create a very simple client in order to use our